 What Temperature should my Hot Tub be set at?

 Hot Tub’s can have a significant role in our well being and health.
-To those fortunate enough to have their own personal spa or hot tub in their home, it is a convenient self prescribed and self administered physiotherapy and relaxation unit.
+To those fortunate enough to have their own personal spa in their home.
+It is a convenient self prescribed and self administered physiotherapy and relaxation unit.
 To be able to come home at the end of a strenuous work day and melt the physical and mental strains of the everyday grind it exceptional.
 Part of the therapy that a spa or hot tub provides is heat, and that is today’s topic how much heat is appropriate and healthy.

 Thanks for being part of The Cover Guy community!